coughsyrupgit/csub-react/README.md

 $ yarn build
 ```

-When the project is succesfully built open Goocle Chrome.
+When the project is succesfully built open Google Chrome.
 Go to Menu -> More Tools -> Extensions.
 At the top of screen click "Load unpacked extenstion".
-If there isn't this button check the checkbox "Developer mode" on the top right.
+If there is no similar button - tick the checkbox "Developer mode" on the top right.
 Then choose the directory

 ``` <repository root directory>/build ```